prometheus-operator/prometheus-operator/Documentation/api.md

 </tr>
 </thead>
 <tbody><tr><td><p>&#34;Available&#34;</p></td>
-<td><p>Available indicates whether enough Prometheus pods are ready to provide the service.</p>
+<td><p>Available indicates whether enough Prometheus pods are ready to provide
+the service.
+The possible status values for this condition type are:
+- True: all pods are running and ready, the service is fully available.
+- Degraded: some pods aren&rsquo;t ready, the service is partially available.
+- False: no pods are running, the service is totally unavailable.
+- Unknown: the operator couldn&rsquo;t determine the condition status.</p>
 </td>
 </tr><tr><td><p>&#34;Reconciled&#34;</p></td>
-<td><p>Reconciled indicates that the operator has reconciled the state of the underlying resources with the Prometheus object spec.</p>
+<td><p>Reconciled indicates whether the operator has reconciled the state of
+the underlying resources with the Prometheus object spec.
+The possible status values for this condition type are:
+- True: the reconciliation was successful.
+- False: the reconciliation failed.
+- Unknown: the operator couldn&rsquo;t determine the condition status.</p>
 </td>
 </tr></tbody>
 </table>